Interested in becoming a Beekeeper?

 Fleet BKA Shop

 We are unusual in that as an Association, we have our own shop that stocks all the consumables (frames and foundation) and equipment such as hive tools, smokers, etc., that a beekeeper is likely to need throughout the year at competitive prices.
 The shop has been in existence for over 50 years and is run on a non-profit basis with any surplus going back into the Association for the benefit of all members.
-The shop is run by Chris Millar and David Morgan and is open every Friday from 6.30pm to 7.30pm from 10th of April until the end of September.
-The shop’s address and location is shown in the members’ area.
+The shop is run by Chris Millar and David Morgan and is open every Friday from 6.30pm to 7.30pm from 6th of April until September.

 General and specialist beekeeping advice is available from our association Secretary who, if he does not know the answer himself, ‘knows someone that does’.
 We also have many other experienced and knowledgeable beekeeepers who are very pleased to help newcomers to the craft and provide advice on virtually all aspects of bee husbandry and can help with colony management queries and problems.